redis/redis-doc/commands/srandmember.md

 Return a random element from the set value stored at `key`.

-This operation is similar to `SPOP`, however while `SPOP` also removes the randomly selected element from the Set, `SRANDMEMBER` will just return a random element without altering the original set in any way.
+This operation is similar to `SPOP`, however while `SPOP` also removes the randomly selected element from the set, `SRANDMEMBER` will just return a random element without altering the original set in any way.

 @return